|

 Xiao Xiang Shuiyun |

-It also has one of the most clearly defined origins, being attributed not only to a specific person, the famous Song dynasty qin player Guo Chuwang of Yongjia (by the southern coast of Jiangsu province4), but also apparently connected with specific events in his life: trips to the Chu region (Hubei/Hunan), from which he tried to see the Jiuyi mountains, which run along the border between Hunan and Guangdong provinces.
-The previous melody, #52 Fan Canglang, suggests that Guo liked to view this scene from the Canglang river, which perhaps flowed into Dongting lake.5
+The Xiao Xiang Shuiyun melody has one of the most clearly defined origins, being attributed not only to a specific person, the famous Song dynasty qin player Guo Mian, but also connected to specific events in his life: trips to the Chu region (Hubei/Hunan), which included the Xiao and Xiang Rivers as well as the Canglang River (the prelude is called Floating on the Canglang) and Dongting Lake (see Section 1).
+Although Guo himself was from Yongjia (by the southern coast of Jiangsu province), and he was connected with a famous group of qin players based in Hangzhou, it was said that he was always thinking of Chu, as well as traveling there, hence his nickname Chuwang ("looking at Chu").4 From Chu he apparently wanted to see the Jiuyi mountains, which run along the border between Hunan and Guangdong provinces.
+The previous melody, Floating on the Canglang, suggests that Guo liked to view this scene from the Canglang river, which perhaps flowed into Dongting lake.5

-Guo's Fan Canglang and Xiao Xiang Shui Yun also concern the merits of being out of office.
-Other of Guo's compositions like Bu Yue and Qiu Yu8 do so as well: although the music hasn't survived, a poem by Yuan Jue9 shows how they use scenery to describe such emotion.
-Other compositions with a theme of exile include #63 Feiming Yin (q.v.) and #64 Qiu Hong (q.v.),10 and Guo Chuwang has also been associated with the melody title Chun Yu.11
+Guo's Fan Canglang and Xiao Xiang Shui Yun also concern exile, as well as the merits of being out of office.
+Other of Guo's compositions like Bu Yue and Qiu Yu9 do so as well: although the music hasn't survived, two poems by Yuan Jue show how they use scenery to describe such emotion.
+Other compositions with a theme of exile include #63 Feiming Yin (q.v.) and #64 Qiu Hong (q.v.).10 Guo Chuwang has also been associated with the melody title Chun Yu, but this seems to have no such implications.11

 The Emaciated Immortal says